Making the Switch to Google Analytics 4

-Officially, the change is just under a year away (July 1, 2023), but we — and Google themselves — are encouraging users to start making the switch toward Google Analytics 4 now to ensure information and data are being collected correctly before UA officially concludes.
+Officially, the change is just under a month away (July 1, 2023), but we — and Google themselves — are encouraging users to make the switch toward Google Analytics 4 now to ensure information and data are being collected correctly before UA officially concludes.

 We’ll admit, transitioning from UA to GA4 is intimidating at first glance, and looks like a lot of long and tedious work.
 However, while the process should be taken with caution, the journey to converting to GA4 can be simple and time-efficient with some helpful tips.